Saint John, NB October 16-20, 2023, Category I Vibration Specialist Course – Leading to certification – exam not included

 Category I course outline

-This course is 4 days of classroom training following the guidelines developed by the Canadian Machinery Vibration Association, in accordance with the training and certification requirements of the ISO 18436-2 Standard.
+This course is 4 days of classroom training with an exam on the 5th day following the guidelines developed by the Canadian Machinery Vibration Association, in accordance with the training and certification requirements of the ISO 18436-2 Standard.

 According to the ISO Standard: